SohamMedley/AI.CodeReviewer/README.md

 ## 🚀 Overview

 **AI.CodeReviewer** is a futuristic, no-login web tool designed for developers who need instant code correction.
-Forget traditional chat interfaces — this is a **Chenzi-style command center**.
+Forget traditional chat interfaces — this is a **GenZ-style command center**.

 Simply drop your file or paste your broken code, toggle your preferences, and watch the AI reconstruct it in milliseconds.